KMahoney/kmahoney.github.io/_posts/2015-06-27-immutable-data.markdown

 ### The Public's View

-Here we use the previous views as building blocks to create our public article view.
-Note we don't show articles that have a deletion date later than the last published date.
+Here the previous views are used as building blocks to create a public article view.
+Note that articles that have a deletion date later than the last published date are not shown.

 {% highlight sql %}
 CREATE VIEW logblog.public_article_view AS